scotthomas27/docs-tools/README.md

 The first time you run it in a document, you will likely be prompted to authorize the script.
 Follow the authorization steps: select your Google account, click "Advanced," "Go to [Your Script Name] (unsafe)," and "Allow."

-After authorization, the "Hemingway Helper" menu item should appear under "Extensions", and selecting "Analyze Document" should open the sidebar with the analysis.
+After authorization, the "Hemingway Helper" menu item should appear, and selecting "Analyze Document" should open the sidebar with the analysis.